matchVote/matchvote/README.md

     * Sort:
         * Most Similar/Least similar
         * Approval Rating - Tied to Census Pulse
+        * Name Recognition currently broken due to Virility/Facebook API deprecation:
+          "REST API is deprecated for versions v2.1 and higher (12)" Virility gem has been updated but not pushed to Rubygems so the update is not available
     * Filter
       * Finalize hierarchy
 * Rep profile/admin